When to Start Antiretroviral Therapy

 - A CD4 count less than 200 cells/mm3.
 A low CD4 count is a sign that HIV has severely damaged the immune system.
 OR

 - Illness with an AIDS-defining condition.
 AIDS-defining conditions are infections and cancers that are life-threatening in people with HIV.
-Certain forms of cervical cancer and tuberculosis are examples of AIDS-defining conditions.
+Certain forms of lymphoma and tuberculosis are examples of AIDS-defining conditions.

 HIV-related illnesses and coinfections

 Some illnesses that develop in people with HIV increase the urgency to start ART.
 These illnesses include HIV-related kidney disease and certain opportunistic infections (OIs).
 OIs are infections that develop more often or are more severe in people with weakened immune systems, such as people with HIV.